-Attention!
-If the engine becomes hot after a short drive, it may be that the radiator is clogged due to lime deposits, the fan has failed, or the V-belt has broken (except diesel engine).
+Warning!
+If the engine becomes hot after a short drive, the radiator may be clogged with limescale, the fan may be faulty, or the V-belt may be broken (except diesel engine).

-The thermostat is located on the left side in the cylinder head behind the coolant inlet.
+The thermostat is located on the left side of the cylinder head behind the coolant inlet pipe.

-1. Drain and collect coolant, see Section Current service.
+1. Drain and collect the coolant, see Section Routine maintenance.

-2. Disconnect the coolant hose by first loosening and fully sliding the clamp.
+2. Disconnect the coolant hose by first loosening and completely moving the clamp.

-3. Disconnect plug -1- of thermal switch.
-The temperature switch is located on the coolant outlet pipe -3-.
+3. Disconnect plug "1" of the thermal switch.
+The thermal switch is located on the coolant outlet pipe "3".

-4. Loosen the 2 fastening bolts and remove the outlet fitting -3- with the gasket -4- and the thermostat -5-.
+4. Loosen the 2 mounting bolts and remove the outlet fitting "3" with the gasket "4" and the thermostat "5".

 Examination

-1. Slowly heat the thermostat in a container of water.
-In this case, the thermostat should not touch the walls of the vessel.
-The thermostat must be completely immersed in water.
+1. Slowly heat the thermostat in a container with water.
+The thermostat should not touch the walls of the vessel.
+The thermostat should be completely immersed in water.
 Monitor the temperature with a suitable thermometer.

 Attention!
-The opening temperature may vary depending on the thermostat.
-Its value is on the thermostat.
+The opening temperature may differ depending on the thermostat.
+Its value is indicated on the thermostat.

-3. At +95°C (diesel: +100°C) the thermostat must be fully open, which means that the damper must move at least 8.5 mm from the stop.
+3. At a temperature of +95°C (diesel: +100°C) the thermostat must be fully open, which means that the valve must move away from the stop by at least 8.5 mm.

-4. Check that the thermostat closes completely when it cools down, otherwise it must be replaced.
+4. Check that the thermostat closes completely during cooling, otherwise it should be replaced.

 Installation